Ryan Zimmerman: 2016 season

 On May 15, 2016, Zimmerman hit his first career inside-the-park home run.
 Outfielders Marcell Ozuna and Giancarlo Stanton violently collided into each other going after the ball that was hit to the right-center field warning track, and both fell to the ground on the outfield warning track.
+Zimmerman had two separate stints on the disabled list in 2016, he missed about three weeks in July due to a left rib cage strain and missed two weeks in August due to a left wrist contusion.
+For the season, Zimmerman slashed .218/.272/.370 for a .642 OPS, by far his worst numbers across a season in each stat, and hit 15 home runs with 46 RBI in 115 games.

 2017 season

 Zimmerman enjoyed a major offensive return to form during the 2017 season, and he was voted onto the National League All-Star roster as the starting first baseman, his first selection to the All-Star Game since 2009.

 On April 29, Zimmerman hit a 470-foot homer, marking the longest ever hit at Nationals Park.

 On July 17, Zimmerman hit his 235th career home run, setting a new Nationals/Expos franchise record.
 On July 27, Zimmerman hit the fourth consecutive home run by Nationals hitters off Milwaukee Brewers starter Michael Blazek, the first time the feat had been accomplished in Major League Baseball since the 2011 season.

 On August 9, Zimmerman set the Nationals' franchise record for most runs batted in, earning his 906th RBI on a solo home run against the Miami Marlins.
 He finished the night by going 4 for 4 with two home runs and 5 RBIs.
 On August 11, he tied his career high for RBIs in a game, with six, during a contest against the Chicago Cubs in which he also hit two home runs, both coming off of Cubs starter Jon Lester.

 Zimmerman ended the regular season with a career high 36 homers, with 108 RBI and a .303 batting average over 144 games played.
 He also set career highs in SLG (.573) and OPS (.930).

 In the 8th inning of Game 2 of the 2017 National League Division Series, Zimmerman hit a go-ahead 3-run home run that would end up being the eventual game winner.
-However, the Nationals lost the series to the Chicago Cubs in 5 games and were eliminated.
+However, the Nationals lost the series to the defending champion Chicago Cubs in 5 games and were eliminated in the NLDS for the 4th time in a 6 year span.
 Zimmerman went 3-22 (.150) in the series.

 Zimmerman was awarded the 2017 Players Choice Award Comeback Player of the Year Award.